eltazy/Google-CodeJam-KickStart/Minimum Scalar Product/README.txt

-This project includes the BigInteger Library from
+This project includes a modified version of the BigInteger Library from Matt McCutchen (https://mattmccutchen.net/bigint/)